Ch4t4r/Nebulo/README.md

 The second topic, tracking, is nearly as important as the topic of censorship.
 Many ISPs use their own DNS servers as a way of tracking their users.
 Using DoH/DoT puts an end to this by encrypting the vulnerable DNS queries.

 # How it works
-Nebulo uses the VPN API of the Android system to create a dummy VPN which intercepts all packets for the dns servers of your device.
-This dummy VPN is __not__ a real VPN and does not tunnel your packets - it only handles dns packets.
-As only one VPN can be activate at any given time you have to decice between using Nebulo or a real VPN.
+Nebulo uses Android's VPN APIs to create a dummy (local) VPN which intercepts only DNS requests and encrypts them before sending it to a DNS resolver of your choice.
+This dummy (local) VPN is __not__ a real VPN and does not encrypt of your traffic or hide your IP.
+As only one VPN can be activate at any given time, you have to decice between using Nebulo or a real VPN.

 ## Non-VPN mode
-Look for it in the [FAQ](FAQ.md).
+Look for it in [the FAQ section](FAQ.md).

 ## What this is based on
-Nebulo is a completely original piece of software.
-It doesn't use any other dependency under the hood for the dns capabilities.
-Check the [dependencies](https://git.frostnerd.com/PublicAndroidApps/smokescreen/blob/master/app/build.gradle#L100) to see what is used for everything build around DoH/DoT.
+Nebulo is wholly an original piece of software: It doesn't use any other dependency for its core DNS capabilities.
+Inspect [the build file](https://git.frostnerd.com/PublicAndroidApps/smokescreen/blob/master/app/build.gradle#L100) to see what is used under the hood.

-## Incompatibilities, compatibilities, and possible problems
+## Incompatibilities, compatibilities, and possible limitations
 - No other VPN can be active when Nebulo is running (at least when not running in Non-VPN mode mentioned above).
 - Nebulo works fine with non-VPN firewalls in place (such as AFWall+), but changes in firewall profiles [could break the VPN](https://git.frostnerd.com/PublicAndroidApps/smokescreen/issues/84), requiring a restart of Nebulo.
 - Other means of ad-blocking, like modifying the `/etc/hosts` file manually or using the AdAway app works alongside Nebulo just fine; though, the AdGuard app doesn't (that is, Nebulo does not receive any DNS queries when AdGuard's running).